Bhoremanji/apnacollege/README.md

 # apnacollege
-its a demo about github
+its a demo about github class.